 - announce services for electors that are offered by candidates’ campaigns or constituency associations regarding revisions of the list of electors.

 - announce services for electors offered by registered candidates’ campaigns or constituency associations on election day.
-For example: “babysitting services provided while you go out to vote” or “rides to the voting location”.

 - announce anything involving administrative functions of registered constituency associations.